dfelinto/blender-manual/modeling/curves/editing/advanced.rst

   - Select the Monkey (:kbd:`rmb`).
   - In the :guilabel:`Editing` context (:kbd:`F9`), :guilabel:`Modifiers` panel, add a :guilabel:`Curve` modifier.
   - Type the name of the curve (should be "\ ``Curve`` ") in the :guilabel:`Ob` field of the modifier, and optionally change the dominant axis to :guilabel:`Y`.
-- Or you can choose the old, deprecated method (note that it creates a "virtual" modifier…):
+- Or you can choose the old, deprecated method (note that it creates a "virtual" modifier...):
   - Select the Monkey (:kbd:`rmb`), and then shift select the curve (:kbd:`shift-rmb`).
   - Press :kbd:`ctrl-P` to open up the :guilabel:`Make Parent` menu.
   - Select :guilabel:`Curve Deform` (:guilabel:`Make Parent` *menu*).